The Benefits Of Small Town Living Are Hard To Deny

 You can also plan on saving a bundle of money.
 Specifically, on home and auto insurance rates.

 If lowering your bills for these things is of interest.
-Consider moving to Arkansas.
+Consider relocating to Arkansas.

 Aside from lowering your cost of living.
 You won’t find expensive luxury outlets, electronics stores, or fancy nightclubs on every corner.